-I still see this problem in nearly ever new environment I step into, and I personally think that this is the number one problem that costs companies money and lost productivity.
-Back in the Windows XP days it was a headache to administer end-users that only had domain users and power users memberships (but it wasn’t impossible – I was there).
-In certain situations it was common to use products like Deep Freeze that froze the state of your computer so it could easily restored to it’s optimal state after a simple reboot.
+I still see this problem in nearly every new environment I step into, and I personally think that this is the number one problem that costs companies money and lost productivity.
+Back in the Windows XP days, it was a headache to administer end-users that only had domain users and power users memberships (but it wasn’t impossible – I was there).
+In certain situations, it was common to use products like Deep Freeze that froze the state of your computer so it could easily be restored to its optimal state after a simple reboot.

-Again, the purpose here is about limiting your attack surface and by adhering the old adage of “principle of least privilege”.
-If your account, or the president’s account is compromised, the company will be better better off and less susceptible to potential damages if those accounts do not have administrative level rights.
+Again, the purpose here is about limiting your attack surface and adhering to the old adage of “principle of least privilege”.
+If your account, or the president’s account, is compromised, the company will be better off and less susceptible to potential damages if those accounts do not have administrative-level rights.

 #5 – Backups, backups and more backups – onsite, remote onsite, and offsite.

 Along with all the other items in this article, backups are still without any doubt the must-have safety net for your network.
 Along with a good backup strategy that meets your IT demands, backups that are reliable and accessible are critical.
 You, or your IT vendor, should also be using commonsense, for example; re-locating your NAS backup device(s) from your main closet to a remote closet (if possible), or even better, moving it to a remote building.
 This can quickly provide an instant, semi-offsite, backup strategy for your company’s data.

 The possibilities for improving overall network security are endless!